 Many are familiar with the adventures of famous Viking Ragnar Lodbrok, but stories about his sons are equally fascinating.

-Ragnar Lodbrok had several sons and everyone of them was a powerful warrior and intriguing personality.
+Ragnar Lodbrok had several sons, and everyone of them was a mighty warrior and an intriguing personality.

-Known as the legendary and fearless Sea King of the North, Ragnar Lobdrok became a hero among his people, and one of the most famous Viking warriors.
-However, Lodbrok who considered himself to be a direct descendant of mighty God Odin, disliked competition and he always feared one of his sons would overshadow his own heroic deeds.
+Known as the legendary and fearless Sea King of the North, Ragnar Lobdrok became a hero among his people and one of the most famous Viking warriors.
+However, Lodbrok, who considered himself a direct descendant of mighty God Odin, disliked competition and always feared one of his sons would overshadow his heroic deeds.

-As a father, Lodbrok naturally wanted his sons to become sons to be strong and courageous warriors, but at the same time he always feared that they could become more popular and successful than he was.
-This led to that his sons had to prove themselves strong without Lodbrok’s help.
+As a father, Lodbrok naturally wanted his sons to become strong and courageous warriors, but at the same time, he always feared that they could become more popular and successful than he was.
+His sons had to prove themselves vital without Lodbrok’s help.

 Ragnar Lodrok wanted to kill his son Ivar the Boneless against Aslaug's wishes.
 Read more

 We know the stories of Lodbrok’s sons from other articles published on Ancient Pages.
-For example, Ivar the Boneless, the mighty son of Lodbrok who was a berserker warrior.
-When Ivar was born, Lodbrok tried to kill him because the boy was not was not like any ordinary children.
+For example, Ivar the Boneless, the mighty son of Lodbrok, was a berserker warrior.
+When Ivar was born, Lodbrok tried to kill him because the boy was unlike any ordinary child.

-When Lodbrok met his third wife Aslaug she said that she would bear him a child whose eye would bear the image of a serpent.
-When Aslaug’s prophecy was fulfilled, she gave birth to a boy who had the image of a snake encircling the pupil and he was named Sigurd “Snake-in-the-Eye.”
+When Lodbrok met his third wife, Aslaug she said that she would bear him a child whose eye would take the image of a serpent.
+When Aslaug’s prophecy was fulfilled, she gave birth to a boy with the image of a snake encircling the pupil, and he was named Sigurd “Snake-in-the-Eye.”

 Lodbrok’s First-Born Sons Eirik And Agnar Attack King Bele

-As the story goes, one day Lodbrok took his Viking warriors and crossed the Baltic Sea to conquer new lands.
+As the story goes, one-day Lodbrok took his Viking warriors and crossed the Baltic Sea to conquer new lands.
 Before embarking on the journey, he asked his good and trusted friend King Östen Bele to protect the upper part of Sweden from his sons.
-King Bele did as he was told, but when Lodbrok’s oldest sons Eirik and Agnar paid him a visit, problems arose.
+King Bele did as he was told, but when Lodbrok’s oldest sons, Eirik and Agnar, paid him a visit, problems arose.
 Eirik claimed that he wanted to marry King Bele’s daughter.
 This was hardly a union based on love.
-It was rather a desire to gain power and control over land.
-Eirik demanded to let Lodbrok’s sons rule over upper part of Sweden.
+It was instead a desire to gain power and control over land.
+Eirik demanded to let Lodbrok’s sons rule over the upper part of Sweden.

-His request made local chieftains furious, and they had no intentions to collaborate in any way.
-As a result of tis a fierce battle broke out.
-Agnar was killed and his army was defeated.
+His request made local chieftains furious, and they had no intentions to collaborate.
+As a result of this, a fierce battle broke out.
+Agnar was killed, and his army was defeated.

-Eirik was captured and could easily have been executed, but King Bele was a peaceful and good-hearted man who showed mercy.
-He felt sorry for the Lodbrok’s son whose brother was now dead.
+Eirik was captured and could quickly have been executed, but King Bele was a peaceful and good-hearted man who showed mercy.
+He felt sorry for the Lodbrok’s son, whose brother was now dead.

 As previously mentioned on Ancient Pages, a true Viking warrior’s greatest wish was to die in battle.
 Dying fighting guaranteed a place in Valhalla where might god Odin ruled and where fallen Viking heroes dwell after death.